Our small team is led by our Project Manager and co-founder Rob Penn. Rob is supported by our sole full-time employee, our General Manager.

 James Suter

-James Suter runs the multi-award winning Gliffaes Hotel, near Crickhowell in the heart of the Brecon Beacons National Park.
-The hotel has a remarkable collection of specimen and native trees.
+James Suter ran the multi-award winning Gliffaes Hotel, near Crickhowell in the heart of the Brecon Beacons National Park.
+The hotel has a remarkable collection of specimen and native trees and was the innovator of our 'Room for Trees' program.

 The son of a Dorset farmer, James served in the Coldstream Guards and worked for United Distillers (now Diageo).
 He has volunteered for the Brecon Mountain Rescue Team and served as a Welsh Assembly Appointee on the Brecon Beacons National Park Committee.